f-mousecop/MerchTools/README.md

 ---

 - [ ] Implement barcodescanner
-- [ ] Implement proper SKU catalog and ability to add SKU via manual entry or scan
+- [x] Implement proper SKU catalog and ability to add SKU via manual entry or scan
+  - [ ] Need to implement barcode scanner

 # IMPORTANT

-- Need to fix add sku use case, currently when adding SKU the skuID is not passed to edit sku screen
+- ~~Need to fix add sku use case, currently when adding SKU the skuID is not passed to edit sku screen~~
-- When clicking SKU in list, the skuID is passed, but when clicked saved the changes do not reflect
+- ~~When clicking SKU in list, the skuID is passed, but when clicked saved the changes do not reflect~~
-  - Made changes to SkuRepository - changed getSkuById from Flow<Sku?> to Sku?
+  - ~~Made changes to SkuRepository - changed getSkuById from Flow<Sku?> to Sku?~~

+### Fixed

 ---